LBHackney-IT/lbh-core/Hackney.Core/Hackney.Core.Testing/Hackney.Core.Testing.DynamoDb/README.md

 ### Api projects
 #### 1. Create / modify the mock web application factory
 This should contain definitions of all the DynamoDb tables(s) that need to be created.
-The definition of each should be exactly how it is created by the project's terreaform configuration.
+The definition of each should be exactly how it is created by the project's terraform configuration.
-The table difinitionis are then passed to the the fixture's `EnsureTablesExist()` method.
+The table definition(s) are then passed to the the fixture's `EnsureTablesExist()` method.

 ```csharp
 using Amazon.DynamoDBv2;